nevermined-io/app_docs/docs/libraries/05-order-plans.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How Subscribers can order Plans?
+# How Can Subscribers Order Plans?

-With the Payments Library, Subscribers can order Plans paying in Crypto.
+With the Payments Library, Subscribers can order Plans by paying in crypto.
 The process is simple and secure.
 The Subscriber needs to have enough funds in their wallet to pay for the Plan in the token selected by the creator of the Plan.
-In Nevermined the Payment Plan creators can request the payments in any valid ERC20 or Native token (depending on the network where the Plan is created).
+In Nevermined, the Payment Plan creators can request the payments in any valid ERC20 or Native token (depending on the network where the Plan is created).

 ## Ordering a Plan